Canis Major Overdensity: Characteristics

 Some astronomers believe that the CMa overdensity is a dwarf galaxy in the process of being pulled apart by the gravitational field of the more massive Milky Way galaxy.
 The main body of the CMa is extremely degraded.
-Tidal disruption causes a filament of stars to trail behind it as it orbits the Milky Way, forming a complex ringlike structure, sometimes referred to as the Monoceros Ring, which wraps around the Milky Way three times.
-The stream of stars was discovered in the early 21st century by astronomers conducting the Sloan Digital Sky Survey.
-It was in the course of investigating this ring of stars, and a closely spaced group of globular clusters similar to those associated with the Sagittarius Dwarf Elliptical Galaxy, that the CMa was discovered.
+Tidal disruption causes a filament of stars to trail behind it as it orbits the Milky Way, forming a complex ringlike structure, sometimes referred to as the Monoceros Ring, which wraps around the Milky Way three times, The stream of stars was discovered in the early 21st century by astronomers conducting the Sloan Digital Sky Survey.
+The Monoceros Ring is similar to the Virgo Stellar Stream, which is thought to be the result of the Milky Way tearing stars and gases from the Sagittarius Dwarf Spheroidal Galaxy into a Stellar Stream.
+It was during the investigation of the Monoceros Ring, and a closely spaced group of globular clusters similar to those associated with the Sagittarius Dwarf Elliptical Galaxy, that the CMa Overdensity was discovered.

 Globular clusters thought to be associated with the CMa include NGC 1851, NGC 1904, NGC 2298 and NGC 2808, all of which may have been part of the galaxy's globular cluster system before accreting into the Milky Way.
 NGC 1261 is another nearby cluster, but its velocity differs enough to make its relationship to the system unclear.
 Additionally, Dolidze 25 and H18 are open clusters that may have formed when the dwarf galaxy perturbed material in the galactic disk, stimulating star formation.

-The discovery of the CMa and subsequent analysis of the stars associated with it has provided some support for the current theory that galaxies may grow in size by swallowing their smaller neighbors.
-Martin et al. believe that the preponderance of evidence points to the accretion of a small satellite galaxy of the Milky Way which was orbiting roughly in the plane of the galactic disk.
+The discovery of the CMa and subsequent analysis of its associated stars has supported the current theory that galaxies may grow in size by swallowing their smaller neighbors.
+Martin et al. believe that the preponderance of evidence points to the accretion of a small satellite galaxy of the Milky Way, which was orbiting roughly in the plane of the galactic disk.

 Dispute

 Several studies cast doubts on the true nature of this overdensity.
-Some research suggests that the trail of stars is actually part of the warped galactic thin disk and thick disk population and not a result of the collision of the Milky Way with a dwarf spheroidal galaxy.
-Investigation of the area in 2009 yielded only ten RR Lyrae variable stars which is consistent with the Milky Way's halo and thick disk populations rather than a separate dwarf spheroidal galaxy.
+Some research suggests that the trail of stars is part of the warped galactic thin disk and thick disk population and not a result of the collision of the Milky Way with a dwarf spheroidal galaxy.
+Investigation of the area in 2009 yielded only ten RR Lyrae variable stars, consistent with the Milky Way's halo and thick disk populations rather than a separate dwarf spheroidal galaxy.

 In fiction

-British science fiction writer Stephen Baxter included the Canis Major Overdensity in his novella "Mayflower II" as the destination of the eponymous starship.
+British science fiction writer Stephen Baxter included the Canis Major Overdensity in his 2004 novella Mayflower II as the destination of the eponymous starship.